You are here

 IVD test kits used to screen stool, blood and other samples taken from potential stool donors for the manufacture of FMT products must be validated for the purpose for which they are intended (i.e. their intended use), and testing must be carried out in accordance with test kit instructions.
 When an IVD test kit is used by a laboratory outside of the manufacturer's intended use, it becomes an in-house IVD and further validation data must be generated to support the extended use.
 This occurs, for example, when an IVD is only approved for diagnostic rather than screening purposes (but is used for the purpose of donor eligibility selection), or when a different sample type is being tested from what is listed in the instructions for use.

-Under the TGA's IVD Framework, an IVD intended to detect the presence of, or exposure to, transmissible agents in blood, stool or other samples in order to assess suitability for FMT transplant is regulated as a Class 4 IVD (or Class 4 in-house IVD).
+Under the TGA's IVD Framework and as detailed in IVD guidance documents, an IVD intended to detect the presence of, or exposure to, transmissible agents in blood, stool or other samples in order to assess suitability for FMT transplant is regulated as a Class 4 IVD (or Class 4 in-house IVD).
 This applies to serological tests and nucleic acid amplification testing (NAAT), although an exception to this rule is microbial culture media which are considered Class 1 IVDs.
-For the majority of blood tests being proposed for FMT donors, there are Class 4 IVDs included in the ARTG that are intended for screening purposes (exceptions include Hepatitis A IgM antibodies and Strongyloides serology).
+For the majority of blood tests being proposed for FMT donors, there are already Class 4 IVDs included in the ARTG that are intended for screening purposes (exceptions include Hepatitis A IgM antibodies and Strongyloides serology).
 However, there are currently no Class 4 IVDs included in the ARTG that are approved for testing of stool specimens for the purpose of screening donors for the manufacture of FMT products.

-The amended regulatory obligations commenced on 1 July 2020.
-Guidelines will soon be prepared to assist laboratories to meet the new IVD regulatory amendments.
+Guidance will soon be published by TGA's Medical Devices Branch to assist laboratories to meet the new IVD regulatory amendments.
 These will outline TGA's expectations around the technical considerations for these tests, in line with the conformity assessment procedures and National Pathology Accreditation Advisory Council (NPAAC) requirements.

 Additional safety protections relating to COVID-19 for FMT products